welkinhealth/slate/source/index.html.md

 ## Conversations

-Conversations track the text-based conversations between [worker](#workers) and [patient](#patients).
+Conversations track the text-based conversations between [workers](#workers) and [patients](#patients).

-Text-based communications supported by Welkin include, SMS, email, and in-app messaging.
+Text-based communication methods supported by Welkin are: SMS, email, and in-app messaging.

-<aside>There may be multiple conversations of each conversation type with a single patient.</aside>
+<aside>Only 3rd party app conversations can be created via this API.
+There is only one SMS conversation per
+<a href="#patients">patient</a> <a href="#phone-numbers">phone number</a> and that conversation is automatically created when the
+phone number is added to the patient.</aside>

+<aside>Emails are not currently exposed in Welkin's APIs.</aside>